gbrlfaria/chaseconv/README.md

 ### Importing

-Importing GLTF files actually doesn't work well unless they were exported by Chaseconv.
-But you're invited to add support for external files yourself.
+- All bones of the model should be named "bone_X", where X is the index of the bone (e.g., "bone_0", "bone_1", ...).
+The root bone should be named "root".
+- Bones should have no rotation in the bind pose.
+When importing GLTF files into Blender, make sure to set the bone direction configuration to "Blender".
+- Regarding animations, the bones of the model only support rotations, whereas the root bone only supports translations.
+- Only the first skeleton/skin in each GLTF file will be taken into account.

 ## Contributing

 - Found a bug?
-Please file an issue describing the problem.
+Please create an issue describing the problem.

-- Want a new feature?
+- Looking for a specific feature?
 Feel free to leave a pull request.
 Some opportunities for new features are:
-  - Support importing externally generated GLTF files (e.g. models and animations from Blender).
   - Add a command-line interface (CLI) to make mass-exporting files feasible.
   - Add support for other data formats (COLLADA, OBJ, etc.).
+  - Relax some of the restrictions on the imported models.